-- Further intensify that emotion by making it seem immediate.
+- Intensify that emotion by making it seem immediate.
 Use words like “urgent, immediate, act now...”.
 Agitate them, and don’t give them time to think.

-- Make it seem like you can help them.
+- Make it urgent.
+Pretend you're their friend, and can help them.
 But only if they act now.

-The moment they bite, pull the rod and see if you can catch them.
+The moment they bite, pull the rod and see if you can hook them, hard.